-Particulars As at 31 st March 2020 As at 31st March 2019 As at 1st April 2018 raruculars No. of shares Amount No. of shares Amount No. of shares Amount At the commencement and at the end of the year 10880000 1,088.00 10880000 1,088.00 10880000 1,088.00
+As at 31 March 2021 As at 31 March 2020 Particulars No. of shares Amount No. of shares Amount At the commencement and at the end of the year 10880000 1,088 10880000 1,088

-Terms/rights attached to equity shares The Company has only one class of equity shares, having a par value of Rs.10 per share.
+The Company has only one class of equity shares, having a par value of Rs.10 per share.
 All shares rank pari passu with respect to dividend, voting rights and other terms.
 Each shareholder is eligible to one vote per share.
 The dividend proposed, if any, by the Board of Directors is subject to approval of shareholders in the ensuing Annual General Meeting, except in case of interim dividend.
 The repayment of equity share capital in the event of liquidation and buy back of shares are possible subject to prevalent regulations.
 In the event of liquidation, normally the equity shareholders are eligible to receive the remaining assets of the Company after distribution of all preferential amounts, in proportion to their shareholding.